 If Onsen just isn't for you

-International tourist might feel uncomfortable to bath with strangers but you don’t have to miss out on this experience.
+International tourists might feel uncomfortable to bath with strangers but you don’t have to miss out on this experience.
 Many Japanese inns called Ryokan or luxurious resorts offer access to private baths where you can enjoy the soothing water on your own, with your partner or family.
 The added privacy certainly helps to feel more comfortable and appreciate the natural wonders of Japan.

 If you prefer to stay out of the water at all, why not let GOYOH arrange a visit to the famous monkeys of North Japan who have discovered the comfort of hot springs and enjoy their bath time to the fullest.
 It is stunning to observe the wild creatures relax and socialize with each other.